PuzzleCraft: Exploration-Aware Curriculum Learning for Puzzle-Based RLVR in VLMs: RAC Measurement

-To measure RAC, after post-training we uniformly sample rollouts across the training timeline and, at regular intervals, query a fixed, inference-mode \emph{open-source} judge (Qwen-VL-2.5-72B) on each rationale and final \texttt{<answer>} to determine whether the rationale explicitly supports the answer; each trial is scored in $[0,1]$.
-The prompt used for the judge appears in Fig.~\ref{supp:prompts:fig:rac_metric}.
+To measure RAC, we sample rollouts uniformly across the post-training trajectory and, at regular intervals, query a fixed open-source judge (Qwen2.5-VL-72B in inference mode) with each rollout's rationale and final \texttt{<answer>}.
+The judge determines whether the rationale explicitly supports the answer, and each sample is assigned a binary score in $[0,1]$.
+The prompt used for this evaluation is shown in \autoref{supp:prompts:fig:rac_metric}.
+We also provide representative examples from Jigsaw post-training, together with their corresponding RAC scores, to illustrate the kinds of reasoning--answer patterns captured by this metric (\autoref{fig:rac_samples}).

-\paragraph{Observed patterns and usage.} Figure~\ref{fig:reasoning_graph} summarizes RAC dynamics under vanilla GRPO, $+$curriculum, $+$CARE, and $+$curriculum$+$CARE on Jigsaw.
-Consistent with LLM findings~\cite{chen2025reasoningmodelsdontsay}, we observe an early rise in faithfulness; in our VLM setting, RAC later declines for vanilla GRPO, while curriculum mitigates this decline and CARE further raises RAC.
-In practice, we treat RAC as a \emph{diagnostic signal} rather than a strict selector: higher RAC tends to align with better downstream accuracy, and intermediate checkpoints near local RAC peaks often perform strongly on downstream tasks.
-However, formalizing checkpoint selection solely from RAC (or any single training-time signal) remains nontrivial; we leave principled selection rules to future work.
+\textbf{Observed pattern.} Figure~\ref{fig:reasoning_graph} summarizes RAC dynamics for vanilla GRPO, GRPO+curriculum, GRPO+CARE, and GRPO+curriculum+CARE on Jigsaw.
+Consistent with observations in LLM post-training~\cite{chen2025reasoningmodelsdontsay}, we observe an early increase in faithfulness followed by a later decline for vanilla GRPO.
+In our setting, the curriculum mitigates this decline, and CARE further improves RAC throughout training.
+We use RAC as a diagnostic signal for monitoring consistency dynamics rather than as a strict model-selection criterion.